r0binnilss0n/Life101/Linux101.md

 	Here i will store all commands that i have knowleadge about & will be update as time goes on. cd = change directory
-	pwd = present woring directory
+	ls = list directories (also shows file) to show more info add -a pwd = present woring directory
-	cp <filePathOne> <filePathTwo> = copies a file, remember they dont need to have the same name, Ex cp fileOne fileTwo will create a file named fileTwo with the content of fileOne (fileOne will still excists) sudo = this is something you adds to a command if you get error "premission denied"
+	cp <filePathOne> <filePathTwo> = copies a file, remember they dont need to have the same name, Ex cp fileOne fileTwo will create a file named fileTwo with the content of fileOne (fileOne will still excists) sudo = this is something you adds to a command if you get error "premission denied" tree = this command will give a overview of all files and directories structure du -sh * This will show how much space a file/directory takes on the disk du -h = This command adds all the file/directorys size ls | wc -l = ls you already know, but by adding | wc -l it will now give you a number on how many files there are.